gilch/hissp/docs/style_guide.rst

 or Lissp embedded in a string
 or notebook cell
 or documentation
-or comment on some web forum.
+or comment on some web forum,
-Or maybe you're one of those people who insists on programming in Notepad.
+or maybe you're one of those people who insists on programming in Notepad.
 Or maybe you want to write one of these editor tools in the first place.
 For these reasons,
 I feel the need to spell out what good indentation looks like